 - Classical Services: Inspired by majestic music and the history of Rodeph Shalom, these services are led by our clergy, organist, and professional choir.
 Thank you to the Roberta Lee & D. Arthur Magaziner Music Memorial Fund for supporting our High Holy Day professional choir.

-- Services for Families With Children: Our 8:30am Contemporary Services, held on both Rosh Hashanah (Monday, September 10) and Yom Kippur (Wednesday, September 19), provide a comfortable setting for children of all ages.
-During the sermon, special activities tailored to tots and grade school children are available.
+Services for Families with Children: Our 8:30am Contemporary Services, held on both Rosh Hashanah (Monday, September 30) and Yom Kippur (Wednesday, October 9), provide a comfortable setting for children of all ages.
+During the sermon, special activities tailored to tots (accompanied by a parent), as well as grade school children are available.
 The Afternoon Family Services for Rosh Hashanah at 3:00pm and Yom Kippur at 1:30pm are designed for non-readers through grade school age, and are open to members and non-members.

 - Membership Tickets/Name Badge & Guest Passes: High Holy Day Tickets/Name Badge will be mailed to members in good standing (see below).
 Guest passes will also be mailed.